-- applicable plans and drawings submitted as part of a complete application for development shall reflect the final Restoration Area boundaries recommend by the completed EIS; and, - iii. the proponent of development of the lands that contain that Restoration Area shall be required to prepare and implement an Active Restoration Plan as a condition of development approval. - e) An Active Restoration Plan should, among other things, include: - a detailed planting plan for the planting and seeding of native species; - ii. measures for restoring the habitat of significant species; and - iii. a plan for the amendment of soils, where necessary. - f) As an alternative to requiring the preparation and implementation of an Active Restoration Plan, the Township may enter into one or more agreements with a proponent of development regarding the costs associated with restoration work or regarding the conveyance of Restoration Area lands as part of a land exchange. - g) Proponents of development on lands that are within 30 metres of a Recommended Restoration Area shall be required to undertake an EIS to ensure that the proposed development will not interfere with the potential restoration of the adjacent area. - h) The uses permitted within a Restoration Area shall be limited to the following: - i. those uses identified as permitted uses in Core Areas in Policy No. 6.11.7.3.5.e); and - ii. passive recreation uses and infrastructure to support such uses, such as trails and rest areas. - i) Where proposed development includes a Restoration Area as recommended by a completed EIS, an appropriate Buffer may be designated surrounding that Restoration Area, which Buffer shall be subject to the policies set out in Subsection 6.11.7.3.14. - j) Where proposed development on lands that contain all or part of a Restoration Area involves the creation of one or more lot:
+- the Block Plan shall reflect the Restoration Area boundaries recommended by the completed EIS; - applicable plans and drawings submitted as part of a complete application for development shall reflect the final Restoration Area boundaries recommend by the completed EIS; and, - iii. the proponent of development of the lands that contain that Restoration Area shall be required to prepare and implement an Active Restoration Plan as a condition of development approval. - e) An Active Restoration Plan should, among other things, include: - a detailed planting plan for the planting and seeding of native species; - ii. measures for restoring the habitat of significant species; - iii. a plan for the amendment of soils, where necessary. - f) As an alternative to requiring the preparation and implementation of an Active Restoration Plan, the Township may enter into one or more agreements with a proponent of development regarding the costs associated with restoration work or regarding the conveyance of Restoration Area lands as part of a land exchange. - g) Proponents of development on lands that are within 30 metres of a Recommended Restoration Area shall be required to undertake an EIS to ensure that the proposed development will not interfere with the potential restoration of the adjacent area. - h) The uses permitted within a Restoration Area shall be limited to the following: - those uses identified as permitted uses in Core Areas in Policy No. 6.11.7.3.5.e); and - passive recreation uses and infrastructure to support such uses, such as trails and rest areas. - i) Where proposed development includes a Restoration Area as recommended by a completed EIS, an appropriate Buffer may be designated surrounding that Restoration Area, which Buffer shall be subject to the policies set out in Subsection 6.11.7.3.14.